louis-young/finance-management-tool/README.md

 # Finances

-React application to manage, visualise and locally persist financial expenses.
+A finance management application that allows you to manage, visualise, and locally persist financial expenses, written in React.

 ![Finances](documentation/finances.jpg)